BeRo1985/pasmp/README.md

 ### Features

-- Fully-strict fork-join model (because it's less errorprone to work with it than with terminally-strict fork-join for my taste)
+- Fully-strict fork-join model (because it's less error-prone to work with it than with terminally-strict fork-join for my taste)
 - Work-first lock-free Chase-Lev work-stealing
 - Lock-free job memory allocator
 - Parallel-for pattern